 A charitable gaming license authorizes licensed charitable organizations to operate bingo, sell charity game tickets or pull-tabs, hold raffles and host casino nights.
 Charitable gaming does not include slot machines, electronic video gaming devices, wagering on live sports events or simulcast broadcasts of horse races.

 Eligible charitable gaming organizations may be churches, schools, bands, sports programs, veterans groups, fire and rescue departments, animal rights groups, arts organizations, history or museum organizations, and fraternal and civic groups.

 There are two types of charitable gaming organization licenses: an exempt license and a regular gaming or non-exempt license.
 An exempt charitable gaming organization is similar to a non-exempt charitable organization except that it earns $25,000 or less in annual revenue.
 It may conduct bingo and have festival games of chance, but cannot sell pull-tabs or operate casino nights.
 Exempt organizations are subject to the same application process; however, they are not required to renew their license each year.
 They file a simplified annual report with the DCG that serves as their renewal application.
 No fees are levied on exempt organizations.

-Applications for a charitable gaming license must be submitted at least 60 days prior to a gaming event.
+Applications for a charitable gaming license must be submitted at least 60 days before a gaming event.

 Each charitable gaming organization is allowed four special licenses per year, two of which can be for casino-style gambling (roulette, card games, dice games, etc.).
 Casino-style gambling sessions can last as long as six hours between noon and midnight of the same day.
 Special licenses can be used for festivals or charity fundraising events.
 Those events include any event where people come not just to game but also to be involved with other fundraising activities, such as a church festival.